 Bottom Line

-Everyone wants to fly during the peak travel seasons … and that's why you're going to save hundreds of dollars by moving your trip to the shoulder season instead.
+Everyone wants to fly during the peak travel seasons … and that's exactly why you're going to save hundreds of dollars by moving your trip to the shoulder season instead.

 Add in a smoother travel experience with fewer crowds, and it's time to rethink your travel schedule.